• Placement procedures will prioritize the results of the Turkey International Student Entrance Exam (TR-YÖS).

 • During the academic year, a candidate can only be placed in one program/department.
 There is no right to preference and placement a second time.

-• The evaluation of applications and placement of candidates in their preferred programs is carried out by UZEM and the International Student Admission Committee, and is documented with the signatures of the committee members.
+• The final assessment of applications and the placement of candidates in their preferred departments/programmes is carried out by UZEM and the International Student Admissions Committee; this process is formalised by a minutes document bearing the signatures of the committee members.
 Registrations are conducted by the Student Affairs Department.

 • Communication with candidates during application, preference, placement, pre-registration, final registration, and post-registration processes will be conducted via the university email addresses and the email addresses provided by the candidates during application.
 Therefore, candidates must regularly check their emails sent by the University.
 The email address provided during the application must be owned by the candidate, current, and accurate.
 Each candidate should use only one email address.
 Correspondence should not be conducted on behalf of other candidates using this email.